meharc/Data-Processing-Pipeline-with-AWS-Kinesis/README.md

 - Provide read access from the Kinesis data stream and write to CloudWatch logs.
 - Provide edit, read and write access for the DynamoDB tables.
--

 For this purpose, we associate 1 customer managed IAM policy— *LambdaFunctionPolicy.json* and 1 AWS managed IAM policies to the role.

 ### Step 7: Create Consumer
 In this step, we use the AWS Lambda service to create a consumer called KinesisLambdaConsumer that gets triggered when there is data on the input-stream.
-For this purpose, we click on the ’Create function’ tab provided under the AWS Lambda service with the following modifications (refer Figure 11):
+For this purpose, we click on the ’Create function’ tab provided under the AWS Lambda service with the following modifications :

-• Python 3.9 is chosen as the programming language to write the lambda function.
+- Python 3.9 is chosen as the programming language to write the lambda function.
-• KinesisLambdaConsumerRole is associated with the function.
+- KinesisLambdaConsumerRole is associated with the function.
-• All other parameters remain unchanged.
+- All other parameters remain unchanged.

 Next, we write a Python script— lambda handler.py with a function called lambda handler to give instructions to the lambda function on how to put data from the stream onto the DynamoDB tables.
 In the final step, we create a trigger that invokes the lambda handler whenever there is data present in the input-stream.

-## TESTING

- The following results test the workflow of the project:
-- As can be seen in Figure 7 and 15, the python3 terminal prints out the total ingested data from the REST API along with an HTTP status code as 200, verifying a successful data extraction from NOAA’s website.
-- Figure 16 illustrates a 100% average success rate of GetRecords operations, that is, getting data records from kinesis data stream’s shard for the input-stream.
-The CloudWatch metric is available in the AWS kinesis service for a particular data stream.
-- Figure 17 verifies that the lambda function was triggered over a specified amount of time.The CloudWatch metric is available in the AWS Lambda service for the KinesisLambdaConsumer function.
-- The output of the project involves filling up the DynamoDB tables— Precipitation and Temperature and sorting the values using station name and date as the partition and sort key, respectively.
-To illustrate the successful creation of table items, a query is run to obtain the weather parameters for Beltsville in chronological order, as shown in Figure 18 and Figure 19.
-The query is case-sensitive, hence, it is important to provide all locations in capitals.